-In May 2022, an ICCA taskforce completed an investigation into parties' right to a physical hearing in international arbitration.
+In May 2022, an International Council for Commercial Arbitration (ICCA) taskforce completed an investigation into the right of parties to a physical hearing in international arbitration.

 The report surveyed 78 jurisdictions, finding that none contained an express provision granting parties a right to a physical hearing, although in some cases a right could be inferred.